yasharth-tn/7951_batch2_exercises/README.md

 # 7951_batch2_exercises
-These are the givenassignments of python
+These are the given assignments of python